mabhay3420/state_machine_compile_rust/README.md

 1. `src/bin/state_machine.rs`

-   Run the Rust code: `cargo run --bin state_machine`
+   To test the the generated Rust code: `cargo run --bin state_machine`

    Inputs:
    - `num_steps` - The number of steps to run the state machine.